-Offset 0x08EC0
+Offset 0x08EC0 Type RW

-Figure 3-11 TCU_ERRGEN register bit assignments
+Figure 4-11: TCU_ERRGEN register bit assignments

-Table 3-25 TCU_ERRGEN register bit descriptions
+Table 4-25: TCU_ERRGEN register bit descriptions

 Bits Name Description [31:4] - Reserved.
-[3] TCC Configuration cache tag parity error: 0 No tag parity error is written to the configuration cache.
-1 Entries that are written to the configuration cache include a tag parity error.
+[3] TCC Configuration cache tag parity error: No tag parity error is written to the configuration cache.
+Entries that are written to the configuration cache include a tag parity error.
 A fault occurs when the entry is used.
-[2] DCC Configuration cache data parity error: 0 No data parity error is written to the configuration cache.
-1 Entries that are written to the configuration cache include a data parity error.
-A fault occurs when the entry is 1 Entries that are written to the configuration cache include a data parity error.
-A fault occurs when the entry is used. ----------------------------------- [1] TWC Walk cache tag parity error: One walk cache tag parity error is written to the walk cache.
+[2] DCC Configuration cache data parity error: No data parity error is written to the configuration cache.
+Entries that are written to the configuration cache include a data parity error.
+A fault occurs when the entry is used.
+Note: Tag parity errors mask data parity errors.
+When testing data parity error functionality, ensure that software does not set this bit and the TCC bit at the same time.
+[1] TWC Walk cache tag parity error: No tag parity error is written to the walk cache.
 Entries that are written to the walk cache include a tag parity error.
 A fault occurs when the entry is used.
-[0] DWC Walk cache data parity error: 0 No data parity error is written to the walk cache.
-1 Entries that are written to the walk cache include a data parity error.
+[0] DWC Walk cache data parity error: No data parity error is written to the walk cache.
+Entries that are written to the walk cache include a data parity error.
 A fault occurs when the entry is used.
-Note Tag parity errors mask data parity errors.
+Note: Tag parity errors mask data parity errors.
 When testing data parity error functionality, ensure that software does not set this bit and the TWC bit at the same time.

-3.9 TBU component and peripheral ID registers
+4.9 TBU component and peripheral ID registers

-The component and peripheral identity registers comply with the format that Arm CoreLink and CoreSight components use, and that the SMMUv3 architecture recommends.
+The component and peripheral identity registers comply with the format that Arm CoreLinkTM and CoreSightTM components use, and that the SMMUv3 architecture recommends.
 They provide key information about the MMU-600AE hardware, including the product and associated revision number.
 They also identify Arm as the designer of the SMMU.